theodo/tyrion/README.md

 Run `tyrion` with the following options

 ````
-  -V, --version  output the version number
   -p, --path     The path of the directory you want to analyse
-  -j, --json     The output will be a json string
   -h, --help     output usage information
 ````